cdclaxton/shortest-path-bfs/readme.md

 The program can output the unipartite graph as a CSV file by specifying a file path for `unipartite` in the `config.json` file.
 As the input graph is not directed, the CSV file contains each pair of connected entity IDs just once.

 The paths to try to find are expressed in the JSON file.
-An example of the output from the code is:
+An example of the output from the code expressed as a table is:

 | Source entity ID | Destination entity ID | Number of hops | Path                  | Link                                               |
 | ---------------- | --------------------- | -------------- | --------------------- | -------------------------------------------------- |